-- One episode of ReBoot, where Hexadecimal had gotten "The Medusa Bug", which was turning everything in Mainframe to virtual stone.
-Bob (being immune) went and talked to her, mentioning casually how nice and orderly everything would be from now on.
-Naturally, Hexadecimal was the epitome of chaos, so she immediately undid it.
+- One episode of ReBoot, where Hexadecimal has gotten "The Medusa Bug", which is turning everything in Mainframe to virtual stone.
+Bob (being immune) goes and talks to her, mentioning casually how nice and orderly everything would be from now on.
+Naturally, Hexadecimal is the epitome of chaos, so she immediately undoes it.

 - Played with on Darkwing Duck, during Megavolt's introduction in "Duck Blind".

 Launchpad: Because, uh, we're sane and he's not?

 - In the Futurama episode "Insane in the Mainframe", Roberto's hostage situation ends when, convinced that Fry really is a battle-droid, he has a Freak Out and jumps out the window.

 - Invader Zim: Let's face it: How many times would Zim have conquered or annihilated the Earth if he wasn't completely out of his Irken mind?